JJ/hoborg/text/text.md

 Yes, I said I was keeping an eye of Manuel, but to keep it from the capitalist pigs.
 I couldn't do anything about the circus people.
 Even if I had known.
-Yes, sometimes I'm a louse eyekeeper, but what the hell, I can't keep it company for ever!
+Yes, sometimes I'm a lousy eyekeeper, but what the hell, I can't keep it company for ever!
 Well, I do know.
 Where is it, by the way?
 Wireless took it for ride?
 Aw, c'mon, Wireless, bring it back!
 You're going to break it!